What is a hazard in relation to the Driving Test and Hazard Perception Test?

 • Physical (e.g. bends, roundabouts, junctions) Hazards do not operate as isolated entities and when several combine there is a real potential of risk.
 It is important therefore to recognise the hazards in order to give yourself plenty of time to react.
-Try to anticipate and prioritise the hazards, in turn positioning for safety.
+Try to anticipate and prioritise the hazards, in turn, positioning for safety.

-Hazard Perception Test
+The Hazard Perception Test

-You will encounter hundreds of hazards in your everyday riding such as roundabouts, junctions, traffic lights – these are known as static hazards.
-However, static hazards are not what you will be scored on in your Hazard Perception exam, but rather your ability to spot a developing hazards.
-Visit our Hazard Perception Test page to learn more about how the hazard perception test and how it is marked.
+You will encounter hundreds of hazards in your everyday driving such as roundabouts, junctions, and traffic lights.
+These are known as static hazards.
+However, static hazards are not what you will be scored on in your Hazard Perception Test, but rather your ability to spot developing hazards.

 So what is a developing hazard?

-A good example of this is, you see a ball roll out across the road ahead of you, which could potentially be closely followed by a young child.
+A good example of this is; you see a ball roll out across the road ahead of you which could potentially be closely followed by a young child.
 The sooner you learn to spot a developing hazard, the quicker you can react and avoid unnecessary action that could potentially cause a serious collision.

 For more information about knowing different sorts of road hazards, read our Understanding the different types of road hazards blog.